Aeroelastic instability of cantilevered flexible plates in uniform flow: Introduction

 The flutter of a flexible plate immersed in an axial flow is a canonical example of flow-induced vibrations.
 This instability can be experienced in everyday life when one observes a flag flapping in the wind.
-Because this phenomenon appears in many applications (paper industry, airfoil flutter, snoring), it has motivated a large literature which has been recently reviewed \cite{Paidoussis_book2}.
+Because this phenomenon appears in many applications (paper industry, airfoil flutter, snoring), it has motivated a large literature which has been recently reviewed by \cite{Paidoussis_book2}.
 This instability can be regarded as a competition between fluid forces and elasticity.
-Indeed, as soon as the plate experiences a small lateral deflection, a destabilizing pressure jump appears across the plate, while the bending stiffness tends to bring the plate back to the planar state.
+Indeed, when the plate experiences a small lateral deflection, a destabilising pressure jump can appear across the plate, while the bending stiffness tends to bring the plate back to the stable planar state.

+This system can be studied by restricting the analysis to one-dimensional flutter modes as observed in most experiments.
+In this case, the plate motion obeys the Euler-Bernoulli beam equation with additional pressure forces which are calculated by assuming a potential flow.
+To simplify the problem further, \cite{Shelley2005} considered a plate infinite in both directions in a similar way to the stability analysis of a jet by Lord \cite{Rayleigh79} who already noted in his seminal paper the analogy with the problem of flag flutter.